pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     results = active_record_strategy.get_items(aggregate1)

-Since by now only one item was stored, there is only one item in the results.
+Since by now only one item was stored, so there is only one item in the results.

 .. code:: python